 Over time, small particles of food can stick to the inside of your disposal and pipes, leading to slow drains and unpleasant odors.
 If you notice a lingering, foul smell coming from your sink, it’s a clear sign of food waste buildup.
 This gunk can decompose and create a breeding ground for bacteria, which is what causes the bad smell.
 You might also notice water draining more slowly than usual, even if the disposal seems to be working.
 This happens when the buildup starts to narrow the drain pipe, restricting water flow.
 Grinding citrus peels can help freshen things up temporarily, but the underlying buildup needs to be addressed.

-Worn-Out or Damaged Parts
+Worn-Out or Broken Parts

 Like any appliance, a garbage disposal has a limited lifespan.
 If you’re dealing with persistent problems, it could be a sign of worn-out or damaged components.
 A leak coming directly from the body of the disposal unit itself often indicates a crack in the housing or a failed internal seal, which usually means it’s time for a replacement.
 Similarly, if the disposal repeatedly trips the reset button or your circuit breaker, it could point to a failing motor.
 For leaks around the top of the unit, the sink flange seal may have worn out.
 These issues often require professional plumbing services to diagnose and repair correctly.